NO BUYING CLOTHES FOR A WHOLE MONTH?!!

 I know already today I have to return a pair of shoes that are too large for me so I hope I don’t get sucked in by the sales!

-If anyone else is interested in doing this, visit some of the following charity shops.
-The Macro charity shop which provides assistance to community and voluntary agencies in the local area just off North King Street and all down Capel Street there are great little charity shops that I’ll be visiting.
+I’ll be visiting my local Dublin charity shops including The Macro charity shop which provides assistance to community and voluntary agencies in the local area just off North King Street and as well as the great charity shops all down Capel Street.

-My favourite local charity shop has to be Respect in Stoneybatter where I’ve found genuine Longchamps and DKNY bags in the past!
+My favourite local charity shop has to be Respect in Stoneybatter where I’ve found genuine DKNY and a decent fake Longchamp bag in the past.

 I intend to put my substantial wardrobe to good use also during the challenge.
 The premise of my blog has always been about affordable fashion and being creative, not mindless consumerism.